Expansions for the linear-elastic contribution to the self-interaction force of dislocation curves: Introduction

 The interesting part is the discretization of $\Psi(x_i)$.
 The characterization of $\Psi(x_i)$ in \eqref{Psi:formal} is constructed carefully for the singularity in the integrand $G(y-x_i) \cdot \tau(y)$ to cancel out.
 By adding and subtracting integration over $\cC(x_i)$ in this characterization, we construct effectively an approximation of $\Gamma$ around $x_i$ up to third order.
 However, the approximation of $\Gamma$ by the polygon $\Gamma^h$ is only of first order, which is not enough to cancel out the singularity.
 Hence, the replacement of $\Gamma_\e(x_i) = \Gamma \setminus B(x_i,\e)$ in the definition of $\Psi(x_i)$ in \eqref{Psi:formal} by $\Gamma^h \setminus B(x_i,\e)$ is expected to yield an error which is large as $\e \to 0$.

 To work around this problem, we rely on a by-product from the proof of Theorem \ref{t:ana} (see Remark \ref{r:Psi}).
-This by-product states that the right-hand side in \eqref{Psi:formal} for fixed $\e > 0$ is $O(\e)$ close to $\Psi(x_i)$.
-This creates a trade-off with the previous error from replacing $\Gamma_\e (x_i)$ by $\Gamma^h \setminus B(x_i,\e)$, which becomes larger as $\e$ tends to $0$.
-Optimizing the value for $\e$ for which both error terms are of the same order, we obtain
+This by-product states that the integral in \eqref{Psi:formal} is $O(\e)$ close to $\Psi(x_i)$.
+This creates a trade-off with the previously mentioned error from replacing $\Gamma_\e (x_i)$ by $\Gamma^h \setminus B(x_i,\e)$, which becomes larger as $\e$ tends to $0$.
+Instead of applying these error estimates for the given value of $\e$ in Theorem \ref{t:num}, we apply them for a possibly different, $h$-dependent $\e^h$ for which both error terms are of the same order.
+It will turn out that

 This explains the appearance of $h^{2/3}$ in the error in Theorem \ref{t:num}.
 It also explains the use of the number $m^h$ in \eqref{mh}, which is chosen such that